Programs

 Grounding Indigenous Youth in the Lessons of their Elders

 Money Stories is a customized money management training program for Indigenous youth.
-Indigenous Elders speak about their experiences with money, combined with facilitator-led activities about money relevant to youth.
+The program combines Indigenous Elders speaking about their experiences with money, with facilitator-led activities about money that are relevant to youth.
 “We (Elders) need to help the next generation out of poverty.
 Young people have gifts and talents that should be used.
 I believe that preparing them for the future, one day they’ll go out into society with the experience and confidence to know they can make it.”
 Elder Lucy Guiboche.

 Money Stories in First Language Program